Ancient Clay Art

 Over time, settled tribes amassed a large amount of food and began to have leisure time.
 The beauty of their world began to be represented on items the tribe used daily.
 Pottery vessels for food storage and preparation were common in ancient agricultural tribes.
 Their abundance made them the perfect choice of canvas for ancient artistic displays.
 They became a lasting record of the culture of each tribe as the years wore on.
 Ancient pottery is still found in archaeological sites today.

-Inevitable natural diasters
+Inevitable natural disasters

 Not all ancient tribes of men survived.
 Some were killed by disease, and others were wiped out by natural disasters such as floods, exploding volcanoes and changes in rain patterns.
 If any survived, they left the area and merged into existing tribes elsewhere.
 Fortunately, the ancient art forms of their artistic pottery survived.
-It is now shared throughout the world in modern pottery pieces that are decorated with ceramic decals or transfers for ceramics in the ancient patterns of those long lost.
+It is now shared throughout the world in modern pottery pieces that are decorated with ceramic decals or ceramic transfers in the ancient patterns of those long lost.
 While the people are gone, their art continues to survive in the modern world.